MicrosoftDocs/dynamics-365-fraud-protection/content/configure-user-access.md

 - Users outside of the organization's Azure tenant, who will be invited to join the tenant as guest users.

 > [!IMPORTANT]
 > Users inside of the organization's Azure tenant that are member users can see a list of all other users in the tenant.
 In contrast, users outside of the tenant who join as guest users cannot see any other users aside from those within the same Fraud Protection environment they were given access to.
-Decide whether to assign users member or guest roles accordingly based on your business privacy requirements.
+Assign users member or guest roles accordingly based on your business privacy requirements.

 For more information on how to directly add users to your Azure AD tenant as members or non-guest users, see [Create a user account in Azure Active Directory](/azure/active-directory/manage-apps/add-application-portal-assign-users#create-a-user-account).

 ### Assign roles to users in Fraud Protection